lshim98/employee-tracker/README.md

 Command line app that allows you to view & add employees, departments, and roles within the database.

 ## Installation
-Clone this repo to your local computer, install necessary dependencies, and run the app by typing "npm start" in your terminal.
+Clone this Github Repository to your local files on your computer, install all the needed dependencies, and run the app by typing "npm start" in your terminal.

 ## License